 Hi moms.
 New moms, seasoned moms, working moms, stay at home moms, hi to all moms.
 I just want to let you know that you’re doing an amazing job.
 As we all know, when it comes to motherhood, the good times are the best and the hard times are the worst.
 There is nothing like good mom friends and wine to help get you through the tough times.
 I’m so lucky to have Katelyn and a handful of other amazing, rock solid mom friends who have helped talk me off the ledge from time to time.
 Be sure to check out Katelyn’s post on why you need mom friends, and where to find them, it’s a must read.
 She has such an amazing + positive perspective on motherhood, and I love when it rubs off on me!
-But aside from drinking and complaining to other people, I also find comfort in trolling Pinterest for inspiring quotes (check out my motherhood board here!).
+I find comfort in trolling Pinterest for inspiring quotes (check out my motherhood board here!).
 Sometimes, simple words of wisdom can have the power to quickly put things back into perspective.
 So, I wanted to share some of my favorite mom quotes with you guys.

 The past couple of weeks…